hansroland/reflex-dom-inbits/tutorial.md

 ## The Basic Ideas of Functional Reactive Programming

 Normally input functions are impure.
 Assume a function *getChar* that reads a single character from the keyboard.
-For different invocations the function *getChar*  normally returns a different character, depending on which key on the keyboad was presse.
+For different invocations the function *getChar*  normally returns a different character, depending on the key that was pressed on the keyboad .
 Therefore such a function is not a pure Haskell function.
 As everybody knows Haskell uses monadic IO actions to avoid unpure functions.

 Functional Reactive Programming takes an other approach.
 All potentially impure functions have a time parameter